harlan-zw/nuxt-skew-protection/README.md

 ## Why Nuxt Skew Protection?

-Congrats on shipping that latest release!
-Unfortunately, many of your users are going to be using the previous version of your app for hours to days afterward until they refresh.

-Finally fixed that SEO issue?
-Great, but crawlers will often hit your site and request build chunks that no longer exist, leading to 500 errors and broken indexes.

-You've just been "skewed"!
-Skew is the version difference between what your users are running and what is deployed.

-While Nuxt helps us by hard-reloading on navigation when it detects a new release, it's often not enough to ensure a smooth experience for all users and crawlers.
-Just check out one of Nuxt's top commented [issues](https://github.com/nuxt/nuxt/issues/29624).

-Nuxt Skew Protection aims to solve skews by providing better UX on top of app updates as well as long-lived build assets to avoid breaking crawlers and old sessions.
+**Version skew** is a mismatch between your deployed build and the chunks running in user browsers and crawler sessions.
+It can lead to several issues:

+- 🕷️ **Crawlers 404 on stale chunks** - Googlebot requests `_nuxt/builds/abc123.js` which no longer exists post-deploy, logging 500s and potentially impacting indexing
+- 💥 **ChunkLoadError in production** - Users mid-session get `Failed to fetch dynamically imported module` when navigating to routes with invalidated chunks
+- 🔄 **Delayed rollout** - Your latest release sits unloaded until users hard refresh, sometimes hours or days later

+Nuxt's built-in behavior (hard-reload when a new deployment is detected) helps, but in many cases it's [not enough](https://github.com/nuxt/nuxt/issues/29624).

+Nuxt Skew Protection solves this with proactive update prompts and persistent build assets across deploys.

 ## Features

-- ⚡ **Instantly Adopted Releases** - Zero-config Real-time notifications to users when a new version is deployed.
+- 🕷️ **Persistent Build Assets** - Previous build artifacts remain accessible, so crawlers and stale sessions never hit dead ends.
+- ⚡ **Instant Update Prompts** - Zero-config real-time notifications on deploy.
+Users adopt your latest build immediately.
-- 🎯 **Targeted User Notifications** - Send update notifications only when the chunks the user has loaded have invalidated.
-No annoying popups for unrelated updates.
+- 🎯 **Chunk-Aware Targeting** - Notifications fire only when the user's loaded chunks are invalidated.
+No noise for unrelated updates.
-- 📦 **Long-lived Build Assets** - Avoid breaking crawlers or old sessions with previous build assets remain accessible.
-- 🎨 **Headless UI** - Ship it quicker with a headless notification component that works perfectly with Nuxt UI.
+- 🎨 **Headless UI** - Drop-in notification component with first-class Nuxt UI support.

 ## Installation